Sahim475/fixed-income-pricing-platform/docs/phase12_yield_curve_bootstrapping_design.md

 ## 1. Executive Summary

 Phase 12 adds a yield curve construction layer to the fixed income pricing platform so that curves can be derived from market instruments instead of being manually entered as tenor-rate pairs.
-In practice, fixed income pricing depends on discount factors because every cash flow must be converted into present value using a maturity-specific discount term.
-Market participants do not directly observe a full set of discount factors across all maturities, so they infer them from quoted instruments such as deposits and swaps.

-This implementation introduces:
+I've now introduced:

 - Short-end bootstrapping from deposit instruments
 - Extension of the curve using fixed-for-floating swap quotes